Doxuno

 Effective: 1 July 2026 – Ongoing

-This Partnership Agreement (this "Agreement") is entered into as of 1 July 2026 by and between Sarah K. Henare ("Partner 1") and Oliver T. MacDonald ("Partner 2"), collectively the "Partners", to form and operate a general partnership under the name Henare and MacDonald Partners (the "Partnership") pursuant to the Partnership Act 1908 (PA 1908) and the Contract and Commercial Law Act 2017 (CCLA 2017) of New Zealand.
+This Partnership Agreement (this "Agreement") is entered into as of 1 July 2026 by and between Sarah K. Henare ("Partner 1") and Oliver T. MacDonald ("Partner 2"; together the "Partners") to form and operate a general partnership under the name Henare and MacDonald Partners (the "Partnership") under the Partnership Law Act 2019 (PLA 2019, in force 5 April 2020, replacing the Partnership Act 1908), the Contract and Commercial Law Act 2017, and the laws of New Zealand.
 The Partners agree as follows:

 1.